 If we are ever to face death too soon, we hope it’s for something honorable (or at least out of our control).
 “Damn, that’s awful she was mauled by that hyper-aggressive bear.
 But did you hear about those 14 stab wounds she inflicted on the way out?”
 If I die young, I hope that’s what you chat about at my funeral.

 Of the infinite fatal mistakes we could make, most of them are small and embarrassing.
-Plenty of near-death experiences could have been avoid.
+Plenty of near-death experiences could have been avoided.
 Like that one time scaling a canyon wall in the desert without ropes, or when I lost my footing on the snow shelf of that 14er, or that time I missed my line kayaking through a rapid way out of my skill level.
 In all those moments, I was pure and honestly scared.
 But at some level, I knew about the risk.
 Never had fear or near death caught me off-guard.

 That is, until last weekend.